 Take the Gandy or Howard Franklin Bridge across Tampa Bay to St. Petersburg and be prepared to experience one of the top farmers markets in the U.S. Every Saturday from 9am to 1pm, the Saturday Morning Market gets ready for business at the Al Lang Field parking lot in downtown St. Pete.
 Expect an estimated 170 vendors selling their goods and artisans selling their crafts.
 Add stellar food choices for dining and live music for entertainment and it’s a perfect day in the Florida sunshine.
 The Saturday Morning Market runs from early October through late May.
 Their Summer Market, located at Williams Park, typically runs from June to August.

-Saturdays from 9am-1pm; typically held seasonally
+Fridays and Saturdays from 9am-2pm; typically held seasonally

 Sundays from 10am-2pm; year round